-When I write posts for Horse Listening, most of my ideas are sparked by - shall we say - my own "needs".
+When I write posts for Horse Listening, some of my ideas are sparked by - shall we say - my own "needs".
 As in, if I need to think about or do something with the horses, I tend to write about it.

-We are deep in the throes of winter here - snow halfway up your calves, icy footing underneath, and short days of daylight.
+We are deep in the throes of winter here - snow halfway up our calves, icy footing underneath, and short days of daylight.
 Add to that the usual daily work demands, and there is little room for horsin' around, especially when keeping safety in mind.

 Having said that, the horses don't know the difference.
 They go out in their paddocks in the morning and come in at night, but in reality, their need for exercise does not diminish even if the footing is off and I stumble in tired from a day's work.

 So the other day, I decided to listen to my own words of "wisdom" - and give my horse the gift of exercise.

 Despite the snow fall the night before, the sky was blue, the sun was shining and there was no hint of searing winter wind.
 The weather was just perfect!